-Everything to know about TSA PreCheck® military benefits
+What to know about TSA PreCheck® military benefits

 If you're an active or retired military member and you're interested in applying for TSA PreCheck, you may wonder if you receive additional benefits from the airport security program.
 Below you'll find information on TSA PreCheck military benefits for active-duty service members, veterans, military spouses and dependents.

-How does TSA PreCheck work?
+How TSA PreCheck works

-Active military members don't have to go through the same process as civilians when applying for TSA PreCheck.
+However, active military members don't have to go through the same process as civilians when applying for TSA PreCheck.

 How to get TSA PreCheck if you're in the military